ratulm/agentic-code-optimization/README.md

 After cloning openevolve, I ran it with a command like the following:

 `OPENAI_API_KEY=<your-openai-compatible-key> python openevolve-run.py examples/circle_packing_with_artifacts/initial_program.py examples/circle_packing_with_artifacts/evaluator.py --config examples/circle_packing_with_artifacts/config_phase_1.yaml --iterations 100`

+The OPENAI_API_KEY should be GOOGLE_API_KEY because openevolve will use the openai compatible endpoint that Google offers.
+The config file controls which models and providers are used.

 I then plotted a comparison with openevolve using: